foxydot/brainfest/wp-content/plugins/better-wp-security/readme.txt

 4. If you do get stuck help is never more than a few clicks away.

 == Changelog ==

+= 3.6.2 =
+* Fixed error message in above support widget when WordPress debug active.
+* Fixed error when creating user in iThemes Exchange

+= 3.6.1 =
+* Fixed iThemes image path for case-sensitive
+* Add iThemes BWPS survey to help plan further updates
+* Added Customizable email to support form

+= 3.6 =
+* Added WP Security Lock as a partner for sites that have already been compromised.
+* Changed social information to iThemes
+* Better domain support (Mark Boudreau)
+* Add username to notification email (Andreas Geibert)
+* Changed author to iThemes
+* Added links to backup buddy and iThemes subscription
+* Fixed inconsistent count in logs
+* updated German translation by <a href="http://fluchtsportler.de" title="kniebremser">Rene Wolf</a>

+= 3.5.6 =
+* Updated Bulgarian translation by <a href="http://wordpress.org/support/profile/mhalachev">Martin Halachev</a>
+* Removed all instances of the deprecated $wpdb->escape
+* Fixed possible XSS issue (Github Issue #64 with patch from i0wn)
+* Wrapped all wp_mail calls in function_exists checks as it no longer seems to be reliably available after plugins_loaded in WordPress 3.6
+* Minor refactoring
+* Added (.*) to Zues in hackrepair.com list to mitigate possible issues
+* Typo correction on SSL options courtesy of <a href="http://karthost.com">Roy Randolph</a>.
+* Changed minimum version to 3.6

+= 3.5.5 =
+* Fixed error that prevented manual backups from executing
+* Updated Turkish translation by <a href="http://hakanertr.wordpress.com">Hakan Er</a>
+* Updated shield logo by Martin Halachev
+* Minor fixes for strict warnings occuring when on PHP 5.4
+* Fix for lstat error for files in the better-wp-security/backups/ directory
+* Fixed an error that prevented manual filecheck

+= 3.5.4 =
+* Bulgarian translation by <a href="http://arthlete.com/">Nikolay Kolev of Gymnastics and Bodyweight Tutorials</a>
+* Chinese (Traditional) translation by Toine Cheung
+* Fixed an XSS vulnerability in the logevent function.
+Fix by <a href="http://www.nccgroup.com/en/blog/?author=Richard%20Warren">Richard Warren</a>
+* Updated Turkish by <a href="http://hakanertr.wordpress.com">Hakan Er</a>
+* 404 Logs now only accessible via the link on the logs page (thank you Marc-Alexandre Montpas)
+* Added .htaccess to protect saved backups (thank you Marc-Alexandre Montpas)
+* Added extra sanitization when downloading host info from database (was sanitized on upload) (thank you Marc-Alexandre Montpas)
+* Brazilian Portuguese translation by <a href="http://profiles.wordpress.org/rafaelfunchal">Rafael Funchal</a>
+* German translation by <a href="http://fluchtsportler.de" title="kniebremser">Rene Wolf</a>
+* Removed timezone from email lockout notifications (GitHub Issue #35)
+* Better variable checking to prevent error messages
+* Force user 0 when logging filechecking (GitHub Issue #7)
+* CSS update for MP6 from shivapoudel
+* Small tweak to prevent email notifications being sent when they shouldn't
+* Cleaned up variable checking throughout to eliminate activation errors if php errors or WP_DEBUG is turned on
+* Added further checks to reduce errors if file change log is invalid
+* Memory should now display correctly in file change email
+* Use maybe_unserialize instead of unserialize
+* Added option to filter foreign charcters as part of filter suspicious query string
+* Updated .pot file

 = 3.5.3 =
 * Simplified Chinese by <a href="http://haib.in">海滨</a>